 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The effective management of risk is critical to earnings and financial position within Agora Microfinance Zambia Limited where the culture encourages sound commercial decision making which adequately balances risk and reward.
+The effective management of risk is critical to earnings and financial position within AMZ where the culture encourages sound commercial decision making which adequately balances risk and reward.

-established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions, products and services offered.
 The Company's approach to risk management is based on an established governance process and relies both on individual responsibility and collective oversight.
 This approach balances stringent corporate oversight with independent risk management structures within the Company.